pyccel/pyccel/developer_docs/review_process.md

 -   Lack of `__slots__`
 -   Unnecessary code duplication

-Once the initial reviewer is happy with the branch they should accept the pull request and change the label from `needs_inital_review` to `Ready_for_review`
+Once the initial reviewer is happy with the branch they should accept the pull request and change the label from `needs_initial_review` to `Ready_for_review`

 ### Ready for Review